DevRel-Community-Africa/DevRel-Resource-Bank/README.md

 The goal of DevRel is to support and empower developers while also aligning their needs with the company's goals.

+### Roles in Developer Relations

+DevRel encompasses a variety of roles, some of which have overlapping responsibilities and are used interchangeably.
+However, the following are some common DevRel roles that you'll hear often:

+- **Developer Advocate**: Developer Advocates bridge the gap between developers and the company, providing technical expertise, support, and feedback to improve the developer experience.

+- **Technical Writer**: Technical Writers create clear and comprehensive documentation, tutorials, and guides to help developers understand and use a company's products or services.

+- **Community Manager**: Community Managers foster and nurture developer communities, facilitating engagement, organizing events, and ensuring a positive and inclusive environment.

+- **Developer Evangelist**: Developer Evangelists promote a company's technologies or products through public speaking, writing, and engaging with the broader developer community to build awareness and excitement.

+- **Developer Experience (DX) Engineer**: DX Engineers focus on enhancing the developer experience by creating tools, SDKs, and resources that streamline the development process and improve usability.

+- **Open Source Maintainer**: Open Source Maintainers oversee and contribute to open-source projects, often created by the company, to encourage collaboration and adoption among developers.

 ## Books